minprog/webapps/projects/2 flack/content.md

 4. Make sure that the “base fork” is uva-webapps/flack-username, and the “head fork” is username/flack-username.
 5. Click “Create pull request”.
 6. On the next page, click the “Create pull request” button again.
+7. Click "Merge pull request".
+8. Click "Confirm merge".
-7. Submit the link to your project's GitHub repository below (the one with uva-webapps/flack-username).
+9. Submit the link to your project's GitHub repository below (the one with uva-webapps/flack-username).
-8. On (or before) the date of the deadline, show your working website to one of the staff.
+10. On (or before) the date of the deadline, show your working website to one of the staff.